Limonin-D-ring-lactonase

+The enzyme characterised from Citrus seeds hydrolyses the triterpenoid, limonin, specifically at the lactone forming the D-ring.
+The product, limonoate A-ring-lactone, retains its A-ring lactone.
+Limonin is a bitter-tasting component of the seeds but limonoate A-ring-lactone is less bitter.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name of this enzyme class is limonoate-D-ring-lactone lactonohydrolase.
 Other names in common use include limonin-D-ring-lactone hydrolase, and limonin lactone hydrolase.